 You should document accounts payable and self-employment tax transactions to make sure that you don’t fall behind.

-Companies that receive or sell large volumes of goods or services should tally their sales and expenses each month to determine their estimated profit and calculate the self-employment tax they will owe.
+Companies that receive or sell large volumes of goods or services should tally their sales and expenses each month to determine their estimated profit or loss and calculate the self-employment tax they will owe.

 The bookkeeping process for recording self-employment tax transactions is pretty straightforward.
 You will need to create the following double bookkeeping debit entries to record the taxes owed: